ehsansherkat/ConVec/README.md

 # ConVec: Vector Embedding of Wikipedia Concepts and Entities

-WikipediaParser folder contains the code to extract and prepare the Wikipedia.
+WikipediaParser folder contains the code to extract and prepare the Wikipedia dump.

 The ip_title_mao_all file: